idaks/DataONE-Prov-Summer-2017/examples/simulate_data_collection/SPARQL-queries/Virtuoso/README.md

    - All the sample SPARQL queries are stored in the bash file "virtuoso_run_queries.sh".
 In order to run the file, open new shell in the terminal, run the following command line:

          sh virtuoso_run_queries.sh
+   - If you want to export the results to txt file, use the following command lines:

+         sh virtuoso_run_queries.sh > virtuoso_queries_results.txt